slott56/navtools/docs/introduction.rst

 -   The Jeppesen C-Map charts (http://www.c-map.com/) on an electronic chart plotter.

--   Several copies of and GPSNavX (http://www.gpsnavx.com/) and iNavX with the latest charts downloaded  from NOAA.  (http://www.charts.noaa.gov/RNCs/RNCs.shtml)
+-   Several copies of and OpenCPN (https://opencpn.org) and iNavX (http://www.inavx.com) with the latest charts downloaded  from NOAA.  (http://www.charts.noaa.gov/RNCs/RNCs.shtml)

 It's not simple to sketch a route on an electronic chart and transform this into